Pause or cancel peptide therapy

 Has a clinician reviewed side effects, missed doses, pregnancy plans, surgery plans, new medicines, abnormal labs, or urgent symptoms before the change?

-What happens to refills, follow-up messaging, lab review, refill visits, and side-effect support after cancellation?
+What happens to refills, follow-up messaging, lab review, refill visits, records access, and side-effect support after cancellation?

-What is the shipment cutoff, pharmacy processing status, refund rule, and cancellation confirmation process?
+What is the shipment cutoff, pharmacy processing status, refund rule, recurring-billing rule, and cancellation confirmation process?

 Do I know the active ingredient, route, strength, label instructions, storage requirements, and beyond-use or expiration date for medication I already have?